edvin/fxlauncher-gradle-plugin/README.md

 ```

 **Please note that the `deployApp` task requires the scp binary to be present in your path, and that you have installed the corresponding target host key locally and the public key on the target**

+Optionally include `scpOptions '-v'` to enable verbose output from scp if you run into trouble.